The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: RESULTS

 We fit a single Schechter function to each composite cluster SMF using the Markov-Chain Monte Carlo (MCMC) technique.
 We use the Python package \textsc{emcee} \citep{Foreman-Mackey2013}, with a total of 20,000 MCMC iterations, to obtain the best-fitting Schechter function parameters ($M^*$ and $\alpha$) and their $1\sigma$ uncertainties.
 Convergence of the MCMC to the posterior distributions of each parameter is monitored using the Gelman-Rubin statistic ($\hat{R}$; \citealp{Gelman&Rubin1992}), and is considered satisfied for the condition $\hat{R} -1 < 0.01$.
 This convergence condition for $\hat{R}$ is based on the improved diagnostic proposed by \cite{Vehtari2021}.

-The normalisation parameter ($\Phi^*$) is fixed such that the value of the integral of the fitted Schechter function over the chosen stellar mass range, $10^{9.5} - 10^{12.5} \mathrm{M_{\odot}}$, equals the total number of galaxies in the composite cluster SMF \citep{vanderBurg2020}.
-Since we normalise the composite cluster SMF, $\Phi^*$ does not contribute any important information about the true galaxy density \citep{Vulcani2013}.
-Hence, we only consider $M^*$ and $\alpha$ because they provide information about the shape of the cluster SMF.
+The normalisation parameter ($\Phi^*$) is fixed such that the value of the integral of the fitted Schechter function over the chosen stellar mass range, $10^{9.5} - 10^{12.5} \mathrm{M_{\odot}}$, equals the total number of galaxies in the composite cluster SMF (\citealp{vanderBurg2018}; \citealp{vanderBurg2020}).
+A fixed normalisation allows us to retain meaningful information of the total integrated stellar mass and makes comparisons of cluster SMFs across redshift intervals consistent.
+However, since $\Phi^*$ is not a free parameter, it does not provide any important information about the true galaxy density.
+Hence, we only consider $M^*$ and $\alpha$ because they describe the shape of the cluster SMF.

 To determine the "goodness of fit", we use the chi-squared value given by,

 where $N_i$ is the number of galaxies in the $i$th bin of the observed composite SMF, $N^\mathrm{e}_i$ is the expected number of galaxies in the $i$th bin from the Schechter model, and $\sigma_i$ is the bootstrap error for $N_i$.
 The reduced chi-squared value is given by $\chi^2_\nu =\chi^2/ \nu$, where $\nu$ is the degrees of freedom.
 For model comparisons, we use the Akaike Information Criterion (AIC; \citealp{Akaike1974}) to evaluate how well a single Schechter function fits the composite SMF compared to other models (see Section \ref{subsec:Schechter+Gaussianmodel}).
 The best-fitting single Schechter function fit parameters for each respective redshift and cluster mass bin are presented in Table \ref{tab:smf_table}.
 We show composite cluster SMFs, fitted by a single Schechter model, for two redshift bins in Fig. \ref{fig:ExampleSinglSchechterSMFs}.
 The remainder of the fitted composite SMFs can be found in Fig. \ref{fig:SinglSchechterSMFs}.